TwoRingSoft/tworingsoft.com/blog/_posts/2017-08-29-looms-and-computers.md

 	source="raspberry-pi.png"
 	alt="A Raspberry Pi circuit board." %}

 Visible lines emanate from the CPU chip, just to the right of the raspberry.
 These are like the warp threads, each carrying its bit value of 1 or 0 into the CPU for each clock cycle (pass of the weft).
-(Note that you might not see all 64 of the lines leading into the CPU, or others used for power or other controls; circuit boards like that of this Raspberry Pi are actually multiple layers, each with its own separate design of circuits!)
+(Note that you might not see all 64 of the lines leading into the CPU, or others used for power or other controls; circuit boards are actually multiple layers, of which the Raspberry Pi has 6, each with its own separate design of circuits!)

 Each tick of the computer's clock, the CPU goes through each of the steps to _fetch_ the next number, _decode_ the instruction, _execute_ it by potentially _reading_ numbers from registers or external memory and _writing_ back any result we need to keep around.
 Just like looms grew in complexity to the industrial machinery of today, modern CPU architectures go further than simply carrying out instructions one by one.
 Chips can coordinate different components to essentially execute multiple instructions simultaneously.
 This video describes the technique of "pipelining" the fetch-decode-execute-read/write cycle: